brunoalano/blockchain-developer-bootcamp-final-project/README.md

 ```

 This will start the JSON-RPC interface on `http://127.0.0.1:8545/`, deploy all the contracts (also a `Multicall` contract), and export all deployed addresses into the `swap-app/deployments.json` for hot-reloading.

+> **While testing, don't forget to click on "Set Allowance to 100 Tokens" for each token that you want to use on [Pools Page](https://blockchain-developer-bootcamp-final-project-ten.vercel.app/pool).**

 ## Frontend